Lazaris02/DelDishious/README.md

 - some letters in the mealdb api don't return any results!
 - if the API has been terminated , just create the bare minimum for signup and login form and end the project.

+### General Improvements

+- make login and signup not have a nav-bar
+- maybe refactor reusable parts into a seperate css file

+## Things to avoid in my next web-project

+- DO NOT START FROM FRONTEND , first see what data I need and make RESTful API

+- anything that is reusable in the css part into a different css file from the begining

+- use grid more effectively

+- learn react best practices and apply from the beggining (f.e lazy loading)

+- use network tools more effectively

+- make the logo interactive in the html code , dont design and copy from FIGMA again

+- instead of making api calls to a foreign api design the data from the start as I want it at once, thus avoiding the functions in utils that have to do with bringing the data in proper format.

+- learn react-router dom better!